Table of Contents

 installation of anti-vortex plate is verified to be done when required by site conditions and AHJ |

-- controlling devices include: pressure switches, agitators, control valves, thermostats, check valves
+- controlling devices: pressure switches, agitators, circulators, control valves, thermostats, check valves, autofill valves, shut-off valves

-- hydrants include: wall, roof, dry barrel, wet barrel
+- hydrants: wall, roof, dry barrel, wet barrel

 Knowledge